jbuckman/kogle/README.md

 - `env.legal_action_mask` gets a boolean mask of length `env.action_count` indicating which actions are legal in this state.
 - `env.legal_action_set` gets an integer list of varying length corresponding to the legal actions.
 - `env.terminated` gets a boolean corresponding to whether the environment has terminated.

+Run `python benchmark_speed.py` to see it in action.